Sivamani (percussionist): Career

+Personal life

+Sivamani was married to Krashani, with whom he has two children; the couple divorced later.
+On 10 November 2014, he married singer Runa Rizvi in a private ceremony in Mumbai.

+Sivamani's son Kumaran is also a percussionist, working for ARR.

-Awards
+Awards and recognitions

-In 2009, Sivamani was conferred upon with the title of ‘Kalaimamani’ by the Tamil Nadu Government, which is the highest State Honour in the field of arts.
-In 2015, he was honoured with the ‘Best Instrumental Act’ at the prestigious Live Quotients Awards (LQA 2015).
+In 2009, Sivamani was conferred upon with the title of Kalaimamani by the Government of Tamil Nadu, which is the highest State Honour in the field of arts.
+In 2015, he was honoured with the ‘Best Instrumental Act’ at the prestigious LIVE Quotients Awards (LQA 2015).

-In 2019, Sivamani was conferred upon with the title of "Padma Shri" by the Government of India.
+In 2019, Sivamani was conferred upon with the title of Padma Shri by the Government of India.

+Sivamani received honorary doctorate from United Technological Research University of America on 20 January 2024 in Hyderabad.